mariochamorro987/Real-Time-Sensor-Data-Aggregator-Java-Project-1/README.md

 # Real-Time-Sensor-Data-Aggregator-Java-Project-1
 Designed and implemented a multithreaded Java application to collect and process simulated IoT sensor data (temperature, motion, and pressure) in real time.
+Shows multi-threading and real-time data handling — important for defense/data-driven applications.
+Clean OOP design with encapsulated data classes.
+Simulates the aggregation and monitoring of operational data.